 For example, it may cost only per year $300 to $500 to insure your guitar, but it may cost more than $3,000 to have your piano insured!

 Usage And Condition Of The Instrument

 Another factor that insurers take into consideration when calculating the cost of insurance is how frequently the instrument is used and what its condition is at the time of getting it insured.

 An instrument that is not in very good condition to begin with will have a lower value than a brand new one.
 And a more frequently used instrument will be more expensive to cover than a seldomly used one.

 Gear You Need Covered

 The cost of insurance will also depend on the amount and kind of gear (accessories) you need covered.
-The more the gear is, the higher will be the cost of music gear insurance.
+The more numerous the gears are, the higher will be the cost of music gear insurance.

 A professionally used instrument is more expensive to insure than one which is used as a hobby.
 Of course, professional musical instruments are also usually more expensive than those that are used by hobbyists.

-As mentioned earlier, this is just a short list of factors that are taken into consideration when your insurance cost is being calculated.
-To find out the exact details, it is best to have a detailed discussion with your insurer.
+As mentioned earlier, this is just a short list of factors that are taken into consideration when your insurance cost is calculated.
+To find out the exact details, it’s best to have a detailed discussion with your insurer.